samkuehn/bitbucket-backup/README.md

 bitbucket-backup [-u <bitbucket_username>] [-p <bitbucket_password>] [-k <oauth_key>] [-s <oauth_secret>]
   [-l <local_backup_location>] [-t <bitbucket_team>] [-v] [-q] [-c] [--http] [--skip-password] [--mirror]
 ```
-The password is needed to access the bitbucket api's.
+The password, or OAuth credentials, are needed to access the bitbucket api to get a repo listing.
 At this time it is not used to do the clone/update.
 Clone/update requires that your ssh keys have been uploaded to bitbucket.

 You can backup a team's repositories instead of your own by supplying the optional `-t` parameter.